gigalixir/gigalixir-cli/docs/source/dependency.rst

 Gigalixir's stacks are based on Heroku's stacks so anything you find here, you can find on Gigalixir. https://devcenter.heroku.com/articles/stack-packages#installed-ubuntu-packages

 To find what stack you are on, run `gigalixir apps:info` or `gigalixir ps`.
-If you are on gigalixir-16, check the heroku-16 column.
-Same for gigalixir-18 and heroku-18.
+If you are on gigalixir-18, check the heroku-18 column.
+Same for the other stacks.

 You can also explore and verify by SSH'ing into your container.
 For example